Birth Name: | Ethel Skakel |

 Ethel and her siblings were raised in Greenwich, Connecticut.
 Ethel attended the all-girls Greenwich Academy, and graduated from the Convent of the Sacred Heart in the Bronx in 1945.
 In September 1945, Ethel began her college education at Manhattanville College, where she was a classmate of her future sister-in-law Jean Kennedy.[10]
 She received a bachelor's degree from Manhattanville in 1949.[11]

-Ethel first met Jean's brother, Robert F. Kennedy, during a ski trip to Mont Tremblant Resort in Quebec in December 1945.
-During this trip, Robert began dating Ethel's older sister Patricia, but after that relationship ended, he began to date Ethel.
-She campaigned for Robert's older brother John F. Kennedy in his 1946 campaign for the United States Congress in Boston, and she wrote her college thesis on his book Why England Slept.
+Ethel first met Jean's brother Robert F. Kennedy during a ski trip to Mont Tremblant Resort in Quebec in December 1945.
+During that trip, Robert began dating Ethel's older sister Patricia, but after that relationship ended, he began to date Ethel.
+She campaigned for Robert's older brother John F. Kennedy in John's 1946 campaign for Congress in Massachusetts' 11th congressional district, and wrote her college thesis on his book Why England Slept.

-Robert Kennedy and Ethel Skakel became engaged in February 1950 and were married on June 17, 1950, at the Catholic St. Mary Church in Greenwich.[10]
-The Boston Globe noted that the marriage "unites two large fortunes."[11]
+Robert Kennedy and Ethel Skakel became engaged in February 1950 and were married on June 17, 1950, in a Catholic ceremony at the St. Mary Church in Greenwich, Connecticut.[12]
+The Boston Globe noted that the marriage "unites two large fortunes".

 In 1960, Ethel's brother-in-law John F. Kennedy won the presidential election, at which time he appointed Robert to the post of attorney general.[17]
-In 1962, President Kennedy assigned Ethel and Robert to tour fourteen countries within a 28-day goodwill trip.
-Though the trip was said to be informal, the host countries viewed her and Robert as stand-ins for the President and First Lady.[18]
+In 1962, President Kennedy assigned Ethel and Robert to tour 14 countries on a 28-day goodwill trip.
+Though the trip was said to be informal, the host countries viewed Robert and Ethel as stand-ins for the President and the First Lady.

-On November 22, 1963, Ethel learned of her brother-in-law's assassination from her husband.
-She had answered the phone, identified the caller as FBI Director J. Edgar Hoover and handed the phone to Robert, who then informed her of the shooting.
-The FBI Director had never called the Attorney General's home before.
-Ethel was reportedly devastated by the assassination and worried for her niece and nephew.[19]
+On November 22, 1963, Ethel first learned of John's assassination from her husband.
+She had answered the phone, identified the caller as Federal Bureau of Investigation (FBI) Director J. Edgar Hoover, and handed the phone to Robert, who then informed her of the shooting.
+Hoover had never called the Attorney General's home before.

-Robert and Ethel Kennedy had 11 children over nearly 18 years of marriage: Kathleen, Joseph, Robert Jr., David, Mary Courtney, Michael, Kerry, Christopher, Max, Douglas, and Rory,[23] who was born after Senator Kennedy was assassinated.[25]
-Kathleen served as lieutenant governor of Maryland from 1995 to 2003,[26] Joseph was a member of the U.S. House of Representatives from the 8th congressional district of Massachusetts from 1987 to 1999,[27] and Robert Jr. is running for president in the 2024 United States presidential election.[28]
-[29] [30] [31] Her grandson, Joseph Kennedy III, also served in the U.S. House of Representatives, representing Massachusetts's 4th congressional district from 2013 to 2021.
-Two of the Kennedys' sons, David and Michael, have died; David died from a drug overdose in 1984, and Michael was killed in a skiing accident in 1997.[17]
+Robert and Ethel Kennedy had 11 children during their 18-year marriage: Kathleen, Joseph, Robert Jr., David, Courtney, Michael, Kerry, Christopher, Maxwell, Douglas, and Rory,[21] who was born after her father was assassinated.[23]
+Kathleen served as lieutenant governor of Maryland from 1995 to 2003,[24] Joseph represented Massachusetts's 8th congressional district in the U.S. House of Representatives from 1987 to 1999,[25] and Robert Jr. ran for president in the 2024 United States presidential election.[26]
+[27] [28] [29] Her grandson, Joseph Kennedy III, also served in the U.S. House of Representatives, representing Massachusetts's 4th congressional district from 2013 to 2021.
+She outlived two of her sons, David and Michael, who respectively died from a 1984 drug overdose and a 1997 skiing accident.[17]

 See main article: Robert F. Kennedy Human Rights.